KaimingTao/Think-Kendo/README.md

 ## Purpose of this project

-Kendo knowledge are stored in people's minds, books, online videos, blogs, etc.
-When we face a question, we may struggle to find them.
+Kendo knowledge are stored in people's minds, books, online videos, blogs, etc. When we face a question, we may struggle to find the answer.

-This project is trying to make answer searching a bit easier.
+This project is trying to make answer-searching a bit easier.

 After we know the answer, the next step is to understand them.
-One day we may find a better answer.
+One day we may find a better one.

 ## How to use the web note